Sir Duncan Rice Library: Design

 The building sits on a base of Scottish stone.
 The ground floor is double-height with seven floors above.
 The building is clad in zebra-like jagged stripes of white and clear glass.
 In the interior void spaces are located centrally.
 Contrasting with the geometric exterior, the central atrium formed by the void spaces has an organic form, shifting in location across the levels.

 Across the levels above the ground there are 1,200 reading spaces.
 Above ground there are 13 km of shelving to hold 400,000 books.
 The building is rated as BREEAM Excellent.
 Features that help it achieve this include a system to harvest rainwater to use for flushing toilets, photovoltaic cells on the roof and programmed timers to control the use of fluorescent lighting.

 Outside the library, Evolutionary Loop 517, a 6.25-metre bronze sculpture by Nasser Azam, was unveiled on 27 May 2012.

-Other university libraries are located in Kings College (Divinity Library), the Taylor Building on the same campus (for law books and materials) and at Foresterhill (for medicine and medical sciences).
+Other university libraries are located in Kings College (Divinity Library), the Taylor Building (Law Library) and the Polwarth Building (Medicine Library), with the latter being on the Foresterhill Campus.
 The university's library service (i.e. including all libraries) holds over one million books.